califyn/webtoon-llm-analysis/README.md

 If I had to guess, the x-axis runs romance to action and the y-axis runs native English to translated English—many more translated Korean webcomics are at the bottom of this plot, as opposed to those originally in English, which tend to be at the top.
 I find it interesting both that the axes make some amount of coherent sense and that the geographic origin of webcomics seems so significant.
 Korean webcomics differ from American ones not only in that they are translated, so the English is often awkward, but tend to be quite different in tone and worldview.

-### Uniqueness
+### Which webcomics are more unique?

 Now to answer the following pivotal question: are romance webtoons really all the same?
-Take a look at [originality_lg.tsv](./originality_lg.tsv), which scores each webcomic based off the average cosine distance to its five closest neighbors.
+Take a look at [originality_lg.tsv](./originality_lg.tsv), which scores each webcomic based off the average cosine distance to its five closest neighbors (including itself).
 Higher distance to neighbors implies that it is more "unique", in some sense.
 The most unique with this metric is *unOrdinary*, which makes sense as it's a pretty unique comic; the writing style and pace are both pretty unusual for a webtoon.
 Interestingly enough, almost all the ones I like and read have high uniqueness, so I guess I'm a novelty seeker.
 It's surprising that the LLM can glean this much from such a quickly spun up script on my side and I think it's really cool.

 On the other hand, the least unique webtoons are pretty much all romance.
 So if you feel that romance webcomics are all the same, here's some definitive evidence for that.

-### Can we make it a recommendation engine?
+### Can we make this into a recommendation engine?

 Since clearly I only want to read webtoons similar to the ones I already like (this is sarcasm), we can make these embeddings into a recommendation engine via employing nearest neighbors.
 The recommendations generated can be found in [recommendations_lg.tsv](./recommendations_lg.tsv).
 They're overall pretty good, I'd say; for example, *My Gently Raised Beast* is one of the recommendations for *Eleceed* and this is a pretty good pairing.
-On the other hand, the recommendations for *Everything is Fine* is just horrible, as expected.
+On the other hand, the recommendations for *Everything is Fine* are not very good.

 Generally, I'd say the recommendations made by the large model are better than the small model.
 There's less bizarre recommendations and more variety in the 1st recommendation (nearest neighbor).